galasd/ThesisX/README.md

-# Thesis
+# ThesisX

-Web Application for a thesis about the Vaadin framework version 8+.
+Web Application for extending my thesis about the Vaadin framework with basic database communication via Hibernate.

 This application allows you to get and process data from NASA and MAPBOX restful API'S using the Vaadin framework version 8+.

+The extension allows you to save downloaded data into database tables.

 Instructions on how to set up a working environment for using the Thesis application follow below.